 Gaming Performance

-The RX 6900 XT with a Ryzen 5 7600X CPU will give you extremely high-performance power.
+The RX 7800 XT with the Ryzen 7 7800X3D CPU will give you extremely high-performance power for high-res gaming.

 Of course, FPS rates are going to differ highly from certain settings such as ray tracing and other resolutions.
 Some slight adjustments and you’ll be soaring into very high FPS rates if you wanted them.